 Africa is a continent of vast contrasts and varied landscapes, places where you can truly immerse yourself in timeless scenery of distant horizons and huge open spaces.
 It is one thing to enjoy a moment in an incredible landscape, and entirely another attempting to photograph it as you see it.

-Everybody wants to capture those National Geographic type images when they go on a safari, iconic pictures that capture the moment and their subject perfectly.
+Everybody wants to capture those National Geographic type images when they go on a photographic safari, iconic pictures that capture the moment and their subject perfectly.
 Apart from the fact that National Geographic photographers spend months in the field and you have a few days or weeks at most to attempt to do it, it is possible- with some preparation and a good dose of luck, of course.

-The biggest challenge for any photographer going on safari is what to take in your equipment bag- we would all like to take as much gear as possible, but the strict weight restrictions on light aircraft dictate circumspection on what to pack.
-In an extreme case, I once met a safari photographer who had brought only one change of clothes in order to maximise his luggage allowance with camera gear!
-This is not completely necessary if you take a few of the pointers below.
+The biggest challenge photography enthusiasts face going on a photographic safari is what to pack in their equipment bag.
+We'd all like to take as much gear as possible, but the strict weight restrictions on light aircraft dictate a more circumspect approach to packing gear.
+I once met a safari photographer who had brought only one change of clothes in order to maximise his luggage allowance with camera gear!
+This is not completely necessary, especially if you make use of these packing tips learned on countless safaris.

 There are many wonderful places to photograph birds in Africa.
 The Chobe River in Botswana offers out-of-this-world birding from the vantage of a customised photographic boat, creating minimal disturbance and putting you in prime position to capture fantastic images.
 Close by, the Okavango Delta has several birding highlights throughout the year.
 Falling water levels in October expose sandbanks that attract nesting African Skimmers, huge noisy heronries rise and fall, and the summer rains bring exotic migrant species into the area.
 Further south, the bird list at South Africa's Phinda Reserve is so large that some say it offers the best birding in Africa!